dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 ### Day 6: Custom Customs ###

-I would have finished this one very quicky (after starting at 1:30 PM after annual condo meetings) if only I paid more attention to the line splitting and its affect on counts since the input file ended with a '\n' whereas no other group of lines did after I split them up.
+I would have finished this one very quickly (after starting at 1:30 PM after annual condo meetings) if only I paid more attention to the line splitting and its affect on counts since the input file ended with a '\n' whereas no other group of lines did after I split them up.
 Anyway, I was able make use of